Kuadrant/policy-machinery/examples/kuadrant/multiple-gateway-providers.md

 - the 4 kinds of custom policies: DNSPolicy, TLSPolicy, AuthPolicy, and RateLimitPolicy;
 - Gateway API resources: GatewayClass, Gateway, and HTTPRoute;
 - Envoy Gateway resources: SecurityPolicy.
+- Istio resources: AuthorizationPolicy.

-Apart from computing effective policies, the callback reconcile function also manages Envoy Gateway SecurityPolicy custom resources (create/update/delete) (used internally to implement the AuthPolicies.)
+Apart from computing effective policies, the callback reconcile function also manages Envoy Gateway SecurityPolicy and Istio AuthorizationPolicy custom resources (create/update/delete) (used internally to implement the AuthPolicies.)

 ## Demo